 New students should ensure they meet with their DofS on the first day or at least in the first week.
 Full-time research students will normally meet their supervisor(s) every fortnight and no less than once a month for an uninterrupted supervisory meeting.
 Part-time students will normally meet their supervisor(s) once a month and no less than once every two months.
-Where a project requires a different pattern of supervision meetings, this will be set out at the start of the research degree.
+Where a project requires a different pattern of supervision meetings, this will be set out at the start of the research degree or at an appropriate point in the project.

-Supervisory meetings are usually face-to-face meetings:
+Supervisory meetings are usually face-to-facemeetings: